Giant Jesus and Mary statues at Trinity Heights

 Location: Sioux City, Iowa

-When to visit: Grounds hours seem to vary by season; attraction’s website currently says 9 am to 9 pm
+When to visit: Grounds currently open 9 am to 9 pm

 Cost: Free